Some are concerned that audit shows top Metro managers may be blocking reforms

 “This has been going on for the last four or five years, and we really haven’t addressed the underlying problems and the lack of the safety culture and some management people who are doing things their own way rather than following procedure,” said Goldman, who represents Maryland.
 “It’s really terrible it hasn’t been corrected by now.”

-Safety commission chairman Christopher Hart said the panel’s findings are all too similar to those identified when he helmed the NTSB during the federal investigation into the 2015 L’Enfant Plaza smoke incident.
+The safety commission’s chairman, Christopher Hart, said the panel’s findings are all too similar to those identified when he helmed the NTSB during the federal investigation into the 2015 L’Enfant Plaza smoke incident.

 “The safety issues identified in this audit need to be addressed expeditiously,” Hart said.
 He added that low employee morale and high employee turnover caused by the toxic environment at the ROCC represent “serious safety issues.”

-Mayer, the WMSC director, also has a connection to prior federal investigations.
+Mayer, the safety commission’s chief executive, also has a connection to prior federal investigations.
 In 2009, he became the NTSB managing director about two weeks into the Red Line crash near Fort Totten and helped oversee the completion of the investigation.

 “One of the principal conclusions from the Fort Totten investigation was that Metro lacked a safety culture,” Mayer said.
-“And you see those words in today’s audit.”
+“And you see those words” echoed in the current audit.

 “The WMSC has safety enforcement authority,” he said.
 “We can impose sanctions.
 We can order Metro to reprogram resources.
 We can fine Metro.
 But the reality is Metro needs to make its ROCC staffing more robust.
 It needs to do a better job of recruiting.
 It needs to do a more efficient job of training, and it needs to provide more certified controllers.”